wktracy/Adult-Income-Prediction/README.md

 # Adult-Income-Prediction
-This is a demo on building a machine learning model for a classification problem and related interpretation.
+This is a demo on building machine learning models for a classification problem and related interpretation.

 You may click on the above files directly to view the content.